 Take a River City Ghost Tour

-The Market House Theatre’s River City Ghost Tour walks visitors through Lower Town on October 12th and 19th!
+The Market House Theatre’s River City Ghost Tour walks visitors through Historic Downtown on October 12th and 19th!
 Tours embark around every hour and fifteen minutes.
 Tickets are $15 for adults and $6 for children over 8 years-old (maybe leave the younger kids at home).
 Tours max out at 20 people, so I recommend getting those tickets soon!